 - Patrick Wynne, City of Hallowell

-Beginning in June 2021, the Agricultural Solar Stakeholder Group meets monthly to advance its purpose, with a target of delivering an initial report to the Department of Agriculture, Conservation and Forestry and the Governor's Energy Office by December 2021.
+Beginning in June 2021, the Agricultural Solar Stakeholder Group met monthly to advance its purpose, and delivered a final report in January 2022.